 Determine which direction the planks will be installed.
-Install Engineered wood flooring perpendicular or on a diagonal to the flooring joist unless subfloor is modified per NWFA Installation Guidelines.
-Considerations are fireplaces, doors, cabinets, and transitions.
-For best appearance, full planks are desirable at the focal point and most cases it is the longest unbroken wall in the room.
+Generally, plank flooring is run parallel with the longest straight exterior wall, or the focal point of the room.
+Considerations are fireplaces, doors, cabinets, transitions.

+For best appearance full planks are desirable at the focal point and most cases it is the longest unbroken wall in the room.
+Determine which direction the planks will be installed.

+Electric jamb saw